-With ball data accuracy and computing speed at the level of the professional units, this little beast is the reining champion launch monitor for golf simulation for good reason.
-It's ease of use and budget-friendly price point has caught the admiration of the golfing community, and with ever-expanding features and fun, we don't see SkyTrak leaving the podium anytime soon.
+With ball data accuracy and computing speed at the level of the professional units, this little beast is the reining champion launch monitor of golf simulation for good reason.
+It's ease of use and budget-friendly price point has caught the admiration of the golfing community, with ever-expanding features and fun.

 What is the best home golf simulator?